mitchcapper/wpfdoist/SampleExtensions/Readme.md

 # Extension Members
 -	All extensions have the following members:
 --	regexp_to_find - This should be a regex representing the text in the task we want to be replacing.
 Note todist converts certain entities like & to &amp;.
-You should have atleast one capture group (part in parens in the regex) that represents the
+You should have atleast one capture group (part in parens in the regex) that represents the content used by the replace function.
+For Links/Protocols $1 should contain the full link.  **NOTE** this pattern will automatically be used where it must be followed either by the end of the task line, or a space.
+You cannot match part of a word at this time (if someone has a use case for this let me know).
 --	regexp_replace_with_func_body - this function is called (passing additional captures to it accessible in the arguments array) and you should return the Text/html you want to replace the text you extracted out.
 This should not be a full <a href link in the case of the other extension types (we will handle that wiring for you) just the display html
 -	ParserExtensionLink (.net only) has one additional function:
 --		HandleLink(String link) - This will be called when the user clicks on that part of the task, and link will be the first capture in your regex